tommy-carlier/www.tcx.be/_posts/2006-05-20-data-from-embedded-resource.md

 ---
 layout: post
-title: Reading data from an embedded resource
+title: "Reading data from an embedded resource"
 ---

 Here’s some code to read data from an embedded resource: